-Guide - A Costa da Morte, travelling through East
+Guide - A Costa da Morte, Travelling Through Eastern Route

-Forests, lighthouses, cliffs, wild beaches with dunes, marshes, and saltwater lagoons preserve all their untamed beauty.
-It's a place where on any given day in August, you can still take long walks on stunning, nearly deserted beaches
+Forests, lighthouses, cliffs, wild beaches with dunes, salt marshes, and lagoons preserve their untamed beauty.
+Even in the height of August, you can enjoy long walks along stunning, almost deserted beaches.

 Caión